Khang-NT/Khang-NT.github.io/ymusic/privacy_policy.md

 accepted the Terms of Service of the [Luminati SDK SLA](http://luminati.io/legal/sdk_sla):
 [http://luminati.io/legal/sdk_sla](http://luminati.io/legal/sdk_sla)
 You may opt-out of the Luminati network by following steps:
-1. Open YMusic's side menu
+1. Open YMusic's settings
-2. Click the "Remove ads" item
-3. Click the "Stop Sharing IDLE resources" button
+2. Uncheck "Remove ads - Share idle resources (Luminati)"

-_(Brief summary, none of your personal information is accessed (except the device IP address) and your resources will not be used for computing services such as crypto mining and storage.)_
+_None of your personal information is accessed (except the device IP address) and your resources will not be used for computing services such as crypto mining and storage._

 ### Do we share your information with third party SDKs provider?